-The article discusses background information that any professional looking to join a board as a non-executive director should know prior to kick starting their search for positions.
+The article discusses background information that any professionals looking to join a board as a non-executive director should know prior to kick starting their search for positions.

 What is a non-executive director?